 SUBC History - Excellence since 1860

-Sydney University Boat Club is among the oldest sporting clubs in Australia, founded in 1860.
-Known in rowing circles as the "The Home of Rowing”, the club has produced great rowers at University, State, National and International level.
+Sydney University Boat Club is one of the oldest sporting clubs in Australia, founded in 1860.
+Known in rowing circles as “the Home of Rowing”, the club has produced great rowers at University, State, National and International level.

-The club first competed against Melbourne University on the Yarra River in May 1860 and later joined with Adelaide and Melbourne Universities to start the Australian University Championships in 1870.
-In the first “official” Intervarsity Race between four form these three universities the future " first Prime Minister" of Australia, Edmund Barton, rowed in the No 2 seat for Sydney University.
+The club first competed against Melbourne University on the Yarra River in May 1860 and later joined with Adelaide and Melbourne Universities to start the Australia University Championships in 1870.
+In the first “official” Intervarsity Race between coxed fours from these three universities, the future first Prime Minister of Australia, Edmund Barton, rowed in the No 2 seat for Sydney University.

 In 1890 the Sydney University Boat Club joined with Rugby, Cricket, Lawn Tennis and Athletics clubs to form the Sydney University Sports Union which has now become Sydney University Sport and Fitness - the lead body managing sport at the University of Sydney.